-On the day of your hearing arrive at 9.00am and check in with Registry on the 1st floor.
+Please arrive at 9.00am and check in with Registry on the first floor.

 If you cannot attend your hearing call Registry as a matter of urgency on (03) 9948 8600.